Sigma-Delta Neural Network Conversion on Loihi 2: Methodology

 \subsection{Dataset}

-We chose drone-detection in video as the test application for our SDNN networks because these videos contain few moving objects and therefore have high temporal sparsity.
-We used the multi-sensor drone detection dataset~\cite{samaras_deep_2019} which includes 285 RGB videos, which have a resolution of 640 $\times$ 512.
+We chose drone-detection in ground-based video as our first test application for our ANN-SDNN conversion pipeline because these videos have high temporal sparsity, with few moving objects.
+Drone detection is also a highly relevant application for this context because low-power video inference could enable low-power persistent sensors to watch the sky for enemy drones.
+We used the multi-sensor drone detection dataset~\cite{samaras_deep_2019} which includes 285 RGB videos, which have a resolution of 640$\times$512.
 We resized all input frames to fit the network input size of 448$\times$448.
 The dataset features four manually labeled classes of flying objects: drones, airplanes, helicopters, and birds.
 The sensor-to-target distance for drones ranged from 20 to 200 meters, and all video acquisitions were performed under daylight conditions.
 The videos were divided into training and test sets with 20$\%$ reserved for testing.

+In order to directly compare ANN-SDNN converted networks with SDNNs that had been directly trained with SLAYER, we used the Driving dataset ~\cite{bojarski2017explainingdeepneuralnetwork,bojarski2016endendlearningselfdriving} which was used by Intel as a demonstration of SLAYER and Loihi 2's ability to run efficient SDNNs \cite{shrestha_efficient_2023}.
+This dataset is used to predict the steering angle of a vehicle based on the input from a dashboard RGB camera.
+It consists of images from a front-facing camera in a data collection vehicle coupled with the time-synchronized steering angle recorded from a human driver.
+All input frames were resized to match the PilotNet network’s required input resolution of 66$\times$200$\times$3.